AndreasJ93/AndreasJ93.github.io/_news/2024-12-03_Announcement_Start-up_Seminar.md

 inline: false
 related_posts: false
 ---
 The start-up seminar for my PhD, where I will present my planned research for the faculty, has been scheduled to December 17th.
+More information inside the announcement!
+---
 During this seminar, the faculty will be able to give me peer feedback and engage in discussions around, or criticise, my planned work.
 It is all done so that I can give my plans another thought with a focus on an outside view which may otherwise be hard to get.
 After the seminar, I will have my first ISP review with my examiner.
-Title and abstract for the seminar can be found inside this announcement.
 Should the seminar be open for the public, a link for a Zoom-meeting will also be provided here at a later date.

----

 **Title**
 Leveling Up the Indie Scene: Automatic Play Testing and Quality Assurance